Percy Guarin: International

-In 1979, The scouts of Philippine Football Federation selected him to participate in a try-out for the Philippine national youth football team.
+In 1979, The scouts of the Philippine Football Federation selected him to participate in a try-out for the Philippine national youth football team.
 Out of the 60 other children, Guarin was among the few who officially managed to make it to the team after undergoing three months of training.
 He was part of the youth team under Z.Goll from 1979 to 1983.

 Guarin entered the senior national team in 1981.
-Among with other selected national team players, he participated in cultural exchange football activities between the Philippines and the former Soviet Union in 1983.
+Among other selected national team players, he participated in cultural exchange football activities between the Philippines and the former Soviet Union in 1983.
 He also played for the national team at the 1981 and 1983 Southeast Asian Games.

-As coach and sports official
+As a coach and sports official

 In Manila, Guarin secured an AFC C license in 1996 and later attained an AFC B license in Bacolod in 1997.
 Guarin went to Thailand in 2002 to accomplish an AFC Instructors Course.
 Guarin secured an AFC Conditioning Certificate in Kuala Lumpur, Malaysia and an International Coaching Certificate in Germany in 2004.
 Guarin also went to Fukushima, Japan in 2007 where he accomplished and passed the Japan Football Association C License International Course.